hippie68/ftpdump/README.md

 If you want to create a shortcut that runs predefined ftpdump commands on double-click, save a copy of ftpdump.bat under a different .bat file name, replace "%\*" with desired options and add the line "pause" at the end of the file.

 ### For macOS users:
-You need to install Wget, you might need to update your Bash version, and having GNU dd (part of coreutils) instead of the default macOS dd could improve the overall dumping speed slightly:
+You need to install Wget and update your Bash version, and having GNU dd (part of coreutils) instead of the default macOS dd could improve the overall dumping speed slightly:

     brew install bash coreutils wget

 GNU dd will majorly improve performance when extracting PFS images.
+After installing Homebrew's Bash, make sure to adjust the shebang (the script's first line) to point to the correct path.

 ### Known limitations